inex/ixp-manager-docs-md/docs/usage/customers.md

 This can be useful to alert your accounts / billing staff of these changes automatically.

 If you need multiple people notified, use an alias address encompassing all the users.

-*Prior to v4.8, you had to edit the `config/ixp_tools.php` configuration file and set the `billing_updates_notify` array element.
-If this file does not exist, create it from the suggested template: `cp config/ixp_tools.php.dist config/ixp_tools.php`.*

 ## Public Customer Details